krasninja/querycat/docs/development/sdk.md

 - `QueryTimeout: TimeSpan`.
 Throw time out exception if query hasn't been executed within the time.
 - `MaxRecursionDepth: int`.
 Max recursion level of `RunAsync` execution thread call.
 - `CompletionsCount: int`.
 Max number of completion to return.
-- `ConcurrencyLevel: int`.
-Max number of threads that can access the thread.

 ## More Examples